Ahmed Jabari

 While at the Islamic University of Gaza, Jabari joined Fatah, a Palestinian organization that advocated for an armed struggle against Israel.
 In 1982, he was arrested by the Israeli authorities and imprisoned for 13 years.
 After being released he joined Fatah's Islamist rival Hamas' militant wing and was believed to have been involved in the bombing of a bus in Kfar Darom, following which he was arrested by the Preventive Security Force of the Palestinian Authority in 1998, being released the following year.
 In 2002, Jabari became the acting operational head of Hamas' military wing when Mohammad Deif was seriously wounded in an Israeli airstrike.
 In this position Jabari was also a high-ranking official within Hamas' political leadership, as well as the founder of the Nur Association, which aimed to help "martyrs and prisoners."

-The Israeli Air Force and Shin Bet conducted a targeted precision air strike on 14 November 2012, a part of Operation Pillar of Defense, killing Jabari while he was travelling in a car.
+The Israeli Air Force and Shin Bet conducted a targeted precision air strike on 14 November 2012, as part of Operation Pillar of Defense, killing Jabari while he was travelling in a car.
 The decision to liquidate him, according to Haaretz analyst Reuven Pedatzur, arose from a decision by Israeli military to attack Hamas rather than seek a ceasefire.
 Jabari was the highest-level Hamas official killed in Gaza since the 2008 Gaza War.

 Early life and education

-Jabari was born to an activist family based in the Shuja'iyya district of Gaza City in 1960, that was forced to leave Hebron due to a family blood feud.
+Jabari was born in 1960 to an activist family based in the Shuja'iyya district of Gaza City that was forced to leave Hebron due to a family blood feud.
 He graduated from Gaza's Islamic University with a degree in history.
 In 1982, Jabari was arrested and imprisoned by Israeli authorities when he was a member of the secular Palestinian militant organization Fatah.
 According to Al Arabiya, while serving 13 years in prison, he left Fatah and joined Hamas after meeting with some of the latter's founders who were also incarcerated at the time, namely Abd al-Aziz Rantissi, Nizar Rayyan and Salah Shehadeh.